strokinmasi/algorithm_visualizer/DEVLOG.md

 - completely implemented a decent visual for the BFS and pathing
 - implemented a gridUtils file to keep all helper functions, may make one for algorithms later

+### LOG 5 : August 6th

+Notes/

+DFS was very quick as it was very similar to BFS, it just used a stack instead of a queue.
+I also realised that DFS didn't actually always find the shortest path, infact most of the time it would not find a short path but a long winding path.
+I think I will implement the A* path finding algorithm next

+Achieved/

+- finished DFS file although it looks mostly like the BFS file